-We have engaged with Slave Free Alliance and completed a programme of gap analysis, seminars and webinars.
-We are looking to expand this training to include more immersive learning experiences to help further engage our team in 2023.
+We have engaged with Slave Free Alliance and Stronger Together and completed a programme of gap analysis, audits, seminars and webinars.
+We are looking to expand this training to include more immersive learning experiences to help further engage our team in 2024.